Nikara4/JS-code-excercises/README.md

 ---
 > ### 4.
 Keyboard Control
 Controlling the circle with keyboard arrows.
 The position on X,Y level is shown in the top left corner.
+User is supposed to place a bid for the amount from 1 to 100 and check if he/she had won (win is when three colours are the same or different from each other).

 [live preview](https://codepen.io/nikara4/pen/qBNBwry)